kristin-kernler/DTSA-5301-COVID19-Project-2/README.md

 ## Question of Interest

-- Which Wisconsin county has the highest mortality rate and which Wisconsin county has the lowest mortality rate?
+- Which Wisconsin county has the highest COVID19 mortality rate and which Wisconsin county has the lowest COVID19 mortality rate?
-- Can we predict future Wisconsin COVID19 cases and deaths with a Linear Regression Model?
+- Can we predict future COVID19 cases and deaths in Wisconsin with a Linear Regression Model?